Derrick Lancaster: Talladega crash

-On April 24, 2021, Lancaster was running in 5th at Talladega Superspeedway, when he and Drew Dollar made contact on the backstretch, causing Derrick to hit the outside wall, resulting the car being burst into flames right after impact.
+On April 24, 2021, Lancaster was running in 5th at Talladega Superspeedway when he and Drew Dollar made contact on the backstretch, causing Lancaster to hit the outside wall, resulting in the car bursting into flames right after impact.
 He spun his car into the infield grass shortly after the wreck.

-Derrick layed on the ground after he was able to get out of the car, until the NASCAR safety crew arrived to help him walk to the ambulance.
+Lancaster lay on the ground after he was able to get out of the car, until the NASCAR safety crew arrived to help him walk to the ambulance.

 He was taken to the University of Alabama Birmingham Burn Center for further evaluations.
-His wife confirmed that Derrick will be put on a ventilator for 48 to 72 hours, while doctors try to assess the lung damage.
-She also confirmed that Derrick suffered first, second, and third degree burns on his arms, neck, and face, and would later suffer pneumonia.
-On April 25, Elizabeth confirmed that Derrick was in critical, but stable condition, as doctors found no burns in his lungs or trachea, and on April 27, Derrick was taken off of the ventilator.
+His wife confirmed that Lancaster would be put on a ventilator for 48 to 72 hours while doctors tried to assess the lung damage.
+She also confirmed that Lancastersuffered first, second, and third-degree burns on his arms, neck, and face, and would later suffer pneumonia.
+On April 25, Elizabeth confirmed that Lancaster was in critical, but stable condition, as doctors found no burns in his lungs or trachea, and on April 27, Lancaster was taken off of the ventilator.

-He was released from the medical facility on May 4, with the Lancaster family questioning if Derrick should ever race again.
+He was released from the medical facility on May 4.

-Although he still competes locally, he hasn’t entered a single ARCA race since then.
+Although Lancaster still competes locally, he hasn’t entered a single ARCA race since then.

 Support

-On May 1, the drivers competing in the 2021 Dutch Boy 150 at Kansas Speedway, had No. 29 decals on the sides of their cars in support of Lancaster as he was still hospitalized from the incident.
+On May 1, the drivers competing in the 2021 Dutch Boy 150 at Kansas Speedway had No. 29 decals on the sides of their cars in support of Lancaster, as he was still hospitalized from the incident.